-Cooked turkey breasts will last in the fridge 3-4 days if stored in an airtight container (if you don't have constantly hungry teens!)
+Cooked turkey breasts will last in the fridge for 3-4 days if stored in an airtight container (if you don't have constantly hungry teens!)
 You can also freeze it for up to 2-3 months.
 If you ever notice that the turkey breasts have become slimy or smell bad, they aren't good anymore.

 Otherwise, you can reheat it in the microwave, oven, or even in the skillet with a little oil.
 Just heat it until it's hot, then serve.

 You will know your turkey is finished cooking when it has an internal temperature of 165º F.

 The air fryer may not be large enough to cook a whole turkey unless you have a small one.